 I love porcini mushrooms, just the smell it’s so inviting and the taste is simply amazing, it’s like having the forest in your dish 🙂 Obviously the best is when you can have fresh porcini, but dried porcini are a very good way to preserve them and to have them all year long.
-And if you know how to use them you can manage to have a great flavor from them too.
+And they have a great flavor.

-It’s a recipe that requires to think about it some time in advance and not in the last minute because you have to soak the dried porcini in warm water at least a couple of hours before, but for the rest it’s not too complicated.
+It’s a recipe that requires to think about it some time in advance and not in the last minute because you have to soak the dried porcini in warm water at least half an hour before, but for the rest it’s not too complicated.

 INGREDIENTS (4 people):